tjgore/codetype/content/articles/how-to-use-git-for-beginners.md

 From your git log you should see that the master branch now has everything the designs branch has.
 You can also see that the master branch has the style.css file.

-{{<contentTitle title="Creating a GitHub repository">}}
+## Creating a GitHub repository

 Head over to [GitHub](https://www.github.com/) and create an account if you don't already have one.

 Let's assume your username for your account is john.

-After creating an account, you need to create a repository called "my-project".
+After creating an account, you need to create a repository called **my-project**.
 You can create a repo by clicking on the new repository button or start a project button.
 No need to initialize with a README.md or .gitignore right now.

 ![Github Add](/images/articles/github-add.jpg "Github-add")